UC Master Gardeners of Sacramento County

 Blueberries

 • Prune.
 For new plants during their first 2 years, prune spindly, dead, diseased or damaged branches.
 Older plants (3 years or more) need more pruning.
-See pruning details in: Growing Blueberries in the Sacramento Region (PDF)
+See pruning details in: Growing Blueberries in the Sacramento Region (PDF - EHN 88) and our video Pruning Mature Blueberry Plants (5:02 min.).

 • Plant bare root or dormant potted plants when they are available at nurseries, usually late December through February.